Easy vegan apple muffins which use only 7 key ingredients and one bowl! These muffins are fluffy, moist and just like those from your local bakery.

-- Cool the muffins in their tray for 10 minutes then allow then to cool on a wire rack.
+- Cool the muffins in their tray for 10 minutes then allow them to cool on a wire rack.

 - Enjoy the muffins warm or at room temperature!
 The muffins can be stored in an airtight container at room temperature for 2 days, in the fridge for 3 days or in the freezer up to 1 month.
 The crunchy raw sugar topping will soften after 1 day.

-- To make this gluten-free, substitute the plain flour with 1 ½ cups (150g) almond meal and 1 cup (160g) gluten free all-purpose flour
+- To make gluten-free muffins, substitute the plain flour with 1 ½ cups (150g) almond meal and 1 cup (160g) gluten-free all-purpose flour

 - This recipe will make 12 standard muffins or around 8-10 larger cafe-sized muffins.

-- If you baked larger muffins, bake them for at least 25-35 minutes (depending on the size of your muffins) or until a skewer comes out clean.
+- For cafe-sized muffins, bake them for at least 25-35 minutes (depending on the size of your muffins) or until a toothpick comes out clean.